Safe Research Plans

 - Research participants and individuals accompanying them should wear face coverings (studies should have some to provide if they present without one) unless specifically accounted for and approved as part of study procedures.

-- Based on updated CDC recommendations and guidelines issued by the U-M Medical Group, please remember to wear eye protection when providing care to patients and when in a patient room/care space.
+- Based on updated CDC recommendations and the U-M Face Covering Policy for COVID-19, please remember to wear eye protection when providing care to patients and when in a patient room/care space.
 Eye protection can include any of the following devices:

 - Face Shield